teotro/website/_pages/about.md

   - /about.html
 ---

 I'm Theodoros Trochatos (in Greek they call me Θοδωρή, but you can call me Theo, my efforts are futile at this point) and I am a fifth year PhD student in Electrical Engineering at Yale University, where I am fortunate enough to be advised by Professor [Jakub Szefer](https://caslab.io/jakub/).
-My current research interests include the broad area of quantum computing architecture and hardware security, specializing (but not limited) on uncovering security vulnerabilities and building defenses for quantum computers.
-I am also actively interested in QEC-aware compilers.
+My research spans computer architecture, hardware and system security, and quantum computing.
+I focus on uncovering vulnerabilities and building secure architectures for both NISQ and fault-tolerant quantum systems, and I am also actively interested in QEC-aware compilers.

 Before joining Yale, I received my bachelor's degree in Electrical and Computer Engineering from the National Technical University of Athens in Greece.
 I will be forever grateful to have been supervised by Prof. [Dionisios Pnevmatikatos](https://www.ece.ntua.gr/en/staff/474) and Prof. [Vasilis Karakostas](https://cgi.di.uoa.gr/~vkarakos/) in my diploma thesis studying side-channels attacks due to speculative execution and their defenses.